open-forest-observatory/ofo-argo/README.md

 ### 1. Inputs

 Inputs to the metashape argo workflow include **1.** drone imagery datasets consisting of jpegs, **2.** a list of the names of metashape configuration files (config_list.txt), and **3.** the metashape config.ymls.
-All of these inputs need to be on the `ofo-share` volume.
-This volume will be automatically mounted to any VM built from `ofo-dev` image using [Exosphere interface](https://jetstream2.exosphere.app/exosphere/).
-The volume is mounted at `/ofo-share` of the VM.
+All of these inputs need to be in `/ofo-share-2/argo-data/`.

-Here is a schematic of the `/ofo-share` directory.
+Here is a schematic of the `/ofo-share-2/argo-data` directory.
 ```bash
 /ofo-share/
 ├── argo-input/